Sharannya340/the-walking-hand/README.md

 - Why would someone want to try it again?

 **Response:**
-`[The Walking Hand is a fun, interactive experience, that first pranks the audience, then fscinates them, and lastly, sparks curiosity in them.
+`[The Walking Hand is a fun, interactive experience, that first pranks the audience, then fascinates them, and lastly, sparks curiosity in them.
 It puts a single switch in front of you and dares you to press it.
 When you do, a gloved, skeletal hand springs to life- fingers wiggling, walking, and moving with a mechanical confidence that feels both exciting and confusing.
 The experience is meant to be immediate, tactile, and impossible to look away from.
 The experience is designed to be familiar enough to unsettle, strange enough to fascinate.
 We want people to return- return with questions- How does it work?
 Can it go faster?
 What happens if I press it again?
 That loop of wonder and curiosity is the real mechanism at play.]`

 ## 2.3 Design Persona
 Complete the sentence below: